-The Small Claims Court can only order the return property or repayment of up to $35,000 in damages.
-Yet, the nature of cases this court considers can vary broadly.
-Among others, they include disputes arising from real estate transactions – the purchase and sale of homes.
+The Small Claims Court can only order the return of property or repayment of up to $50,000 in damages.
+Yet the nature of the cases this court considers can vary widely.
+Among others, they include disputes arising from real estate transactions, such as the purchase and sale of homes.
 One specific example is a buyer’s claim for the defects in the property discovered after the purchase.

-Anyone may get into the unfortunate situation where she/he has purchased a home and found that it has defects.
+Anyone may find themselves in the unfortunate situation of having purchased a home and discovering it has defects.
 These defects may cost thousands to repair.
-If it happens, there are several important points to know before considering a lawsuit in the Small Claims Court.
+If it happens, there are several essential points to consider before filing a lawsuit in Small Claims Court.

 Nature of the Defects